figtools/figgy.docs/commands/config/index.md

 ## Config Resource

 The `config` resource is the primary resource Figgy users should be operating against.
-This resource represents application configurations provisioned in the targed AWS account.
+This resource represents application configurations provisioned in the targeted AWS account.